 The proposer is suggesting that the amount of scaling that should be included in the calculation of CDCM credits for eligible embedded generators should be set at 62.5%.

-This value is derived as a simple average of the residual scaling as a proportion of the total scaling using the values shown in the tables above for 2016 (65%) and 2017 (60%).
+This value is derived as a simple average of the residual scaling as a proportion of the total scaling using the values shown in the tables 3 and table 4 above for 2016 (65%) and 2017 (60%).

 The Working Group developed a consultation document to gather information and feedback from market participants.
 The Working Group is interested in parties’ views on the following questions: